This document covers the frequently asked questions and other relevant general Public Folder migration advice.

 Prior to migrating your Public Folders we recommend the following actions:

 - Any single source folders larger then 20 GB should be broken down into smaller folders.

 - When migrating to Exchange Online (Office 365), ensure that all of your Public Folders are within the stated limits for public folders.

 - Purge old or unused data.
 This will save on your migration costs, and also save some space in the target environment.

-There is no need to create the folders before performing a Public Folder migration.
+There is no need to create the folders before performing a Public Folder migration, unless migrating more than 20 GB of data to Exchange Online, in which case, BitTitan support will need to provide scripts to create the IPF.Note folders and additional public folder mailboxes before migrating.
 MigrationWiz will create all folders from the root to the folder being migrated.
 However, only the folder being migrated will have proper permissions set and will be mail-enabled (if appropriate).

 Permissions for Public Folders can only be migrated from Exchange 2010+ (i.e., they cannot be migrated from Exchange 2007).

 The account for the Source needs to either be an Owner of the Public Folder or be in the Public Folder Management Role Group.
 The Role group method resolves issues of missing ownership of a folder.

 In order for Public Folder permissions to be migrated correctly, the users on the Source and Destination must be created and set up and not hidden from the address book.
 When we migrate permissions for a Public Folder, we attempt to match on three criteria:

 - username portion of the source email address to a username on the destination